saksham-solanki/vizitor/content/blog/coworking-made-easy-the-best-management-software-for-shared-workspaces.md

 ### 2. Automate desk and room booking tasks

-One of the important key features of coworking space management software is the automation of meeting room and desk bookings enabling managers to free them up of their tasks of  managing  and handling walk-in clients and planning promotional events for the coworking community.
+One of the important key features of coworking space management software is the automation of meeting room management and desk bookings enabling managers to free them up of their tasks of  managing  and handling walk-in clients and planning promotional events for the community.

-Also,coworking softwares also customize each resource's capacity, special rates, discounts, available hours etc. thus making the meeting and desk bookings a more seamless experience for coworkers.
+Also,coworking softwares customize each resource's capacity, special rates, discounts, available hours etc. thus making the meeting, book rooms and desk bookings a more seamless experience for coworkers.

 ### 3. Automate billing and payments

-Another key benefit of coworking space management software is that it simplifies billing and payment procedures and collections.It seems to be a tedious and arduous task of creating and chasing invoices manually for both the admin and the members too.
+Another key benefit is that it simplifies billing and payment procedures and collections.It seems to be a tedious and arduous task of creating and chasing invoices manually for both the admin and the members too.

 There is no need to generate invoices every time on items consumed by member.Managers can now assign membership plans to members on the system once and it will automatically generate invoices including all recurring fees on items used by members during a certain period of time.